 4. Senior Siamese cats (11-15 years) these cats are at a stage where they maintain their weight and well-being while some may lose weight due to illnesses and diseases.
 Most cats this age tend to become less active and gain weigh, while some cats lose muscle and lose their overall body weight.

-Male cats in general are more bigger, heavier and have more muscle since they tend to be alot more muscular and stronger.
-Thus said male siamese cats will require more food as they will need more calories to maintain their bodies.
+Male cats in general are bigger, heavier and have more muscle since they tend to be a lot more muscular and stronger.
+Thus said male Siamese cats will require more food as they will need more calories to maintain their bodies.

-However this usually goes hand in hand with the cats lifestyle.
-If a cat is active and energetic they will require a higher caloric intake and therefore eat more food.
+However, this usually goes hand in hand with the cat’s lifestyle.
+If a cat is active and energetic it will require a higher caloric intake and therefore eat more food.
 This is regardless of gender and dependent on the lifestyle.

 Female cats when lactating or pregnant will also require more food to nurse and nourish the developing kittens.

 Check out my previous article to understand more on feeding with regards to siamese cats

 1. Are male or female siamese cats more loving ?
 The love that cats give isnt necessary dependent on their gender but on their lifestyle, upbringing and personality.
 That said male cats are considered more loving according to several pet owners.

 2. Do male cats require more food than female cats?
 Male cats do require more food than female cats while females have a higher fat ratio.
 This is due to male cats being more active and energetic.